berkeleybop/berkeleybop.github.io/best_practice.md

       - see [nmdc-schema](https://github.com/microbiomedata/nmdc-schema/tree/main/.github/workflows) as exemplar
    - make release notes automatically [see github guide](https://docs.github.com/en/repositories/releasing-projects-on-github/automatically-generated-release-notes)
       - relies on using PRs with well-described titles
+   - always have multiple owners of a pypi package on the pypi site
+   - use standard semver, start from 0.1.0, move to 1.0.0 when stable
 - Consider a Dockerfile
 - For ETL repos, follow standard templates for
    - kg-hub